-Over the last 24 months we’ve helped Raydale Community Partnership (RCP) in Gretna with business planning and several major funding bids to secure in excess of £500,000 to help secure a new 11-a-side astroturf pitch, community gym, fitness room and changing facilities at Raydale Park in Gretna.
+Over the last 24 months we’ve helped Raydale Community Partnership (RCP) in Gretna with business plans and major funding offers.
+This will secure more than £500,000 to help create an 11-a-side astroturf pitch, gym, fitness room and changing areas.

-Working together our aim is to create the Raydale Community Sports Hub and improve access to sport and leisure facilities for local children and adults who currently travel significant distances, including into England, to access sporting facilities.
-We also sourced several large portacabins from one of our housing development sites in Lockerbie and committed £16,000 to relocate these cabins to Gretna in early 2020, creating 3250 sq ft space for the changing rooms, community gym and large multi-purpose fitness space.
-The project is now on site, with the 3g facility due for completion in August / September 2021
+Working together our aim is to create the Raydale Community Sports Hub and improve access to sport and leisure areas.
+This is for local children and adults who now travel long distances, including into England, to sporting spaces.
+We also gathered several large portacabins from one of our home developments sites in Lockerbie. £16,000 was put down to move these cabins to Gretna in early 2020.
+Therefore, creating 3250 sq ft space for the changing rooms, community gym and large multi-purpose fitness space.
+The project has started, with the 3g facility due to end in August / September 2021.